-Consumer Price Index – Urban
+1. Consumer Price Index – Urban

 Consumer Price Indices (CPI) measure changes over time in general level of prices of goods and services that households acquire for the purpose of consumption.
 CPI numbers are widely used as a macroeconomic indicator of inflation, as a tool by governments and central banks for inflation targeting and for monitoring price stability, and as deflators in the national accounts.
 CPI is also used for indexing Dearness Allowance (DA) to employees for increase in prices.
 CPI is therefore considered as one of the most important economic indicators.
-The survey is conducted on behalf of CSO, PCL Unit.
-The base year for CPI (U) is 2012=100.
+The survey is conducted on behalf of CSO(PSD).
+The present base year for CPI (U) is 2012=100.
 Price data collection is done for 1078 quotations per month from 310 towns.
-The price collection of CPI (U) started from May, 2008 by FOD on behalf of CSO (PSD).
-Since then, regular collection/transmission of monthly price in the web portal of CPI (U) is being done.

-Rural Price Collection (RPC)
+3. Rural Price Collection (RPC)

-Whole Sale Price (Index)
+4. Whole Sale Price (Index)

 WPI is used as a measure of inflation in some economies.
 WPI is used as an important measure of inflation in India.
 Fiscal and Monetary policy changes are greatly influenced by changes in WPI.
-The price collection under WPI started from 2007-08 by FOD on behalf of Labour Bureau, Shimla.
+The price collection under WPI started since 2007-08 by FOD on behalf of Department of Industrial Policy and Promotion, Ministry of Commerce and Industry.
 Regular collection/transmission of monthly price is being done on the web portal of WPI.
-The base year for WPI is 2011-12 =100, Data collection of 6785 quotations on monthly basis covering 5653 manufacturing units/factories in the organized sector.
+The base year for WPI is 2011-12 =100, Data collection of 6775 quotations on monthly basis covering 5870 manufacturing units/factories in the organized sector.

-Pilot survey on Estimation of Saving and Investment
+5. Pilot survey on Estimation of Saving and Investment

 The objective of the survey is to estimate annual income, savings and investments of the household sector and Non-Profit Institutions Serving Households (NPISH).
 The Pilot Survey is designed to study and estimate the methodology, design and questionnaires for the above indicators of the survey.
 The survey is conducted on behalf of CSO, NAD.

-A Pilot Survey on Savings & Investment through Household would be conducted in three states i.e. Andhra Pradesh, West Bengal and Haryana during FY 2018-19 for a period of 3 months.
+A Pilot Survey on Savings & Investment through Household would be conducted in three states i.e. Andhra Pradesh, West Bengal and Haryana during FY 2019-20 for a period of 3 months.
 A total of 6 Schedule would be canvassed during the conduct of survey.